harvard-lts/mps-viewer/README.md

 ### Suggested workflow for Mirador plugins

 1. Make new branch in mps-viewer named corresponding to the Jira ticket
-2. Begin by shimming the plugin into MPS viewer or Mirador
+2. Begin by shimming the plugin into MPS viewer or Mirador (see below for detailed instructions)
 3. Once you're happy with the results, create an empty repo for the plugin
 4. Create a branch on the plugin repo named with the corresponding Jira ticket and migrate your plugin code here and write tests if possible (This step will ensure your code be reviewed more easily, as you'll be able to make a PR)
 5. Publish the plugin to npm on the `@harvard-lts` organization